We explain how and why we use personal data when investigating a complaint someone has made about us.

 The lawful basis for us using this personal data

-When this personal data is transferred outside the EU
+When this personal data is transferred outside the UK and the EU

 Learn about your rights